kovasb/gamma/README.md

 See the batteries-included [Hello Triangle example project](https://github.com/kovasb/gamma-hello-triangle) for how to set up your project, and how to invoke the generated shader so that a triangle appears on screen.

-At the repl,
+Lets use Gamma at the REPL to create a minimum shader program for drawing a red triangle.

 ```clojure
 (require '[gamma.api :as g])
 (require '[gamma.program :as p])
 ```

-Lets use Gamma to create a minimum shader program for drawing a red triangle.

 ```clojure
 ;; shader input attribute will be a vec2 of x,y coordinates